MrWolfZ/clean-architecture-comparison/README.md

 ## Open Points

-- in `ddd` (and derived) use builder pattern for creating test data
 - in `basic` (and derived) structure test project by use-cases instead of by layer
 - in `core` tweak logging behaviors to log payloads
 - in `cqs` separate write and read repositories